 Joe Giammarino and Dominic Borland

-A fun day was over after three hours and 30 games of 8-Ball.
-Sixteen participants competed and met some new friends who shared their passion; That is a good day!
-Rack’em Up!
+A fun day was over after three hours and 31 games of 8-Ball.
+16 pool players had competed and met new friends that shared their passion.
+That is a good day!

 We are always looking forward and planning other events; watch for details in your community’s publications and your emails.
 Know any pool players?
 Have them contact Joe Giammarino [email protected] or Dominic Borland [email protected] and we’ll add them to our list.